FRONTIERS IN PHYSICAL CHEMISTRY - 2023/4

 Thus, the summative assessment for this module consists of:

-· Coursework 1: Problem solving questions based on the material from the first half of the course [LOs assessed 1, 2, 3]
+Coursework 1: Assessment of knowledge of course content from the first half of the course through open end questions.
+[LOs assessed 1, 4]

-· Online open book examination (4 hours) 80% [LOs assessed: aspects of LOs not already assessed in the coursework]
+Online open book examination (4 hours) 80%.
+It covers the full range if the material discussed in lectures and tutorials, and their application to physical chemistry problem solving appropriate to level 6 [LOs assessed: aspects of LOs not already assessed in the coursework]

-Detailed and individualised feedback is given on the marked assignments with the time allowed for marking coursework
+Detailed and individualised written feedback is given on the marked assignments within the time allowed for marking coursework.
+(LO 1-6)

-- • To apply advanced spectroscopic techniques to chemically relevant problems.
+- To apply advanced spectroscopic techniques to chemically relevant/ industrial problems.

-- • To understand structure, properties and applications of nanomaterials.
+- To understand structure, properties and applications of nanomaterials and their applications.

 C - Cognitive/analytical

 K - Subject knowledge

 The learning and teaching strategy is designed to ensure that students achieve the modules learning outcomes.